 What to expect at a Sunday service

 Haven’t attended a religious service in years?
 New to Unitarian Universalism?
-Here are answers to questions you might have!
+Below are answers to questions you might have!

 What are Sunday services like?

-After the service, which typically lasts an hour and 15 minutes, people go downstairs to socialize over coffee and other refreshments.
+After the service, which typically lasts an hour and 15 minutes, we have a Coffee & Conversation hour downstairs with coffee, refreshments and socialization.

 What should I wear?